 Although this is a problem, it’s a good problem to have because it means the athletes get to play the sports they’ve been longing to play all year!

-Lauren is a sophomore this year at Sweet Home and enjoys writing about many different genres!
-Outside of the school she enjoys hanging with friends and playing volleyball!
-This is her first year of the Panther Eye but she’s very excited to be apart of it!
+Lauren is a junior this year at Sweet Home High School and enjoys writing about many different genres!
+Outside of the school she enjoys hanging with friends and playing volleyball.
+This is her second year of the Panther Eye and she’s very excited to be apart of the team!

-Olivia is in her sophomore year of High School.
-Her writing will focus primarily around sports in the Sweet Home Community.
+Olivia is in her junior year at Sweet Home High School.
+Her writing will focus primarily around sports in the Sweet Home community.